When "DISTRONIC PLUS Currently Unavailable See Oper.

 - Remove the old belt by sliding the belt away from all the pulleys.

 - Install the new belt.
 Route it over the powering steering pump, A/C compressor, crankshaft, alternator, idler pulley.
-It is important to take a picture of the old belt before you remove it, and use that as a reference.Otherwise, you will be wondering how to route the belt.
-On some cars, the serpentine belt routing is printed on top of the upper radiator support or under the hood.
+It is important to take a picture of the old belt before removing it and using it as a reference.Otherwise, you will be wondering how to route the belt.
+The serpentine belt routing is printed on top of the upper radiator support or under the hood on some cars.

 - Next, slide the serpentine belt over the tensioner pulley.

 - Check that the belt is seated properly on all the pulleys.
-If the belt is not seated properly even on one pulley it will be difficult to slide the belt over the tensioner.
+If the belt is not seated properly, it won't be easy to slide the belt over the tensioner, even on one pulley.

 - Use the 17mm to lift the tensioner and then remove the pin.